Mugat Ghorbati: Etymology

-There are several names for the Mugat: Jughi, Multani, Bombay or Luli.
-However, they refer to themselves as Mug'at (Мугат) or Mughat (مغان), as well as Gurbet (غربات), which means "lonely".
+There are several names for the Mugat: Jughi, Multani, or Luli.
+However, they refer to themselves as Mugat (Мугат) or Mughat (مگت), as well as Gurbet (غربت), which means "lonely".

 The name Mugat may derive from an Arabic term for Zoroastrians (Literally “fire cult followers” or "Heathen").
-Although Mugats have been adherants to Islam for centuries.
+Although Mugats have been adherants to Islam for centuries, they reject this etymology.

 The exact origin of the name "Mugat Ghorbati" is unclear, but may be related to a medieval Islamic guild called the Banu Sassan.
 This group renamed themselves the "Bani al Ghuraba," or "Tribe of Exile," and some words in Mugat argots can be traced back to their texts, suggesting that "Ghorbati" may derive from the Arabic "Ghuraba (Strangers)".

 The term Multani signifies a person who originates from the city of Multan (in modern-day Pakistan), because some of the Mugat emigrated after the Siege of Multan, 1296–1297 to Central Asia.

 History

-The Mugat originate from the Northern Indian Subcontinent.
+Some Mugat (Multani) originate from the Northern Indian Subcontinent.
 According to local traditions held by the Mugat, their community already existed in the region by the time of Timur (14th Century).
 In time, the Mugat began adopting the customs, languages, and the Islamic faith of their Central Asian neighbors.
 Many Mugat were nomadic until the early 20th century, when they began living in urban areas.

 The Mugat had a presence in China during the Yuan and Ming dynasties until vanishing from the historical record by the early Qing period.
 They were referred to as the Luoli Huihui.
 Hui during this time had not yet become synonymous with Islam as they are today.

 The term Hui Hui country (回回國) was originally used by Chinese in the Yuan dynasty to refer to the Khwarazmian Empire in Central Asia.
 During this time Hui Hui became a catchall term used for various people groups west of China including Jews, Christians, Hindus, Muslims, and the Mugat.